tomahg/Gulla.Episerver.AutomaticImageDescription/doc/attributes/CustomAttribute.md

 Finally implement the `Update` method, where you inspect the image analysis result and update the property decorated with your attribute.

 ## An example implementation of a custom attribute
 This attribute will analyze the image and check if it's a Clip Art.
 The attribute may be added to three different property types.
+Refer to the [Computer Vision documentation](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/concept-detecting-image-types)

 ``` C#
 /// <summary>